 Must have time management and communication skills

-Must have knowledge about drug development process
+Must know drug development process

-Their work includes reading medical journals, researching trending posts and blogs, writing assignments, collaborating with sales and marketing members, attending conferences, and proofreading their works.
+Their work includes reading medical journals, researching trending posts and blogs, writing assignments, collaborating with sales and marketing members, attending conferences, and proofreading their work.
 Reading PPTs for MRs and doctors, brochures, and medical newsletters.

 Develops clinical trial-related documents